-Having measures in place and using them to protect the health, well-being and human rights of individuals to enable them to live free from abuse, harm and neglect will help protect claimants at risk.
+Having measures in place and using them to protect the health, well-being and human rights of individuals, is to enable them to live free from abuse, harm and neglect and will help to protect claimants at risk.
+This could be:

+- the claimant

+- a member of the claimant's family, or

-This could be the claimant, part of their family or someone in the household, including children, young person or adult.
+- someone in the household (including children, young person or adult)

-Making sure everyone is supported in getting access to the help they need and anyone at risk is protected is important.
+It is important to ensure that everyone is supported in getting access to the help they need and that any person at risk is protected.

-Warning signs that are missed or concerns that are not reported could have serious consequences and leave vulnerable individuals open to abuse, harm and neglect.
+Warning signs that are missed, or concerns that are not reported could have serious consequences and leave vulnerable individuals open to abuse, harm and neglect.

-For further information refer to Complex needs: other needs and situations.
+For further information, see Complex needs: other needs and situations.

-The six principles of protecting claimants at risk
+The 6 principles of protecting claimants at risk

-Follow the six principles when deciding how best to support or protect individuals.
-The principles are:
+The following 6 principles must be considered when deciding how best to support or protect individuals:

-- Empowerment and participation: support and encourage claimants to make their own decisions.
-Help them access additional support or encourage them to discuss their situation and develop a plan that Universal Credit can support. - 2.
-Prevention: support claimants to take action before harm happens.
-Act on the information you have heard or know, discuss with Managers and or safeguarding leads. - 3.
-The amount of involvement: do not intrude more than is necessary to keep a claimant and staff safe.
+- Empowerment and participation support and encourage claimants to make their own decisions.
+Help them to access additional support or encourage them to discuss their situation and develop a plan that Universal Credit can support. - 2.
+Prevention support claimants to take action before harm happens.
+Act on the information you know or have heard, discuss with managers and or advanced customer support leads. - 3.
+The amount of involvement do not intrude more than is necessary to keep the claimant and staff safe.
 Gather information to make an informed decision on the steps that need to be taken to manage the risk identified. - 4.
-Protection: support claimants when they need help.
+Protection support claimants when they need help.
 Establish the risk and consider the help available from other local organisations or authorities to determine the best outcome for the claimant. - 5.
-Work together: work with local organisations or authorities to find the best ways to keep a claimant safe.
-The District Provision tool provides information on help available and contact details. - 6.
-Accountability: clearly explain safeguarding, what we are doing and why.
+Work together: work with local organisations or authorities to find the best ways to keep the claimant safe.
+The District Provision Tool provides information on the help available and contact details. - 6.
+Accountability clearly explain safeguarding, what action we are taking and why.